geoSurge <> Google Cloud stakeholder record

 Took over after James changed roles

-Restarted discovery, joined product and partnership meetings, discussed non-standard structures, later requested AWS CUR data and sent CLI steps.
+Restarted discovery, joined product and partnership meetings, discussed non-standard structures, later requested AWS-side usage exports and sent CLI steps.

 JR